blockchainfoundryinc/explorer/README.md

 Where [SIZE] is an integer higher than the default.

 *note: SIZE will depend on which blockchain you are using, you may need to play around a bit to find an optimal setting*

-### Notes

-When running scripts/sync.js, ensure that the web application is running first. (eg. `npm start`).

-The initial sync command is `scripts/sync.js index reindex`.

-Make sure the "wallet" node in settings.json point to your syscoin node.

 ### License